 This is a fluid situation, as tariffs have been repealed, increased or even expanded to cover additional aluminum products over an extended period of time.
-Due to numerous trade sanctions and policy changes, aluminum from China can incur import duties of over 200% in some cases.
+As of this writing, though, there is a 10 percent tariff assessed on all aluminum products that come when importing aluminum.

-Section 232 of the U.S. Trade Expansion Act of 1962 was used as part of justification for the 2018 implementation of some of these tariffs.
+Section 232 of the U.S. Trade Expansion Act of 1962 was used as justification for the 2018 implementation of these tariffs.
 This states that Section 232 tariffs can be enacted in the interest of national security.
-Additionally, Section 301 tariffs along with anti-dumping and countervailing duties play a role in the steep cost to import aluminum from China.
 While this may be considered unfortunate for businesses in the market to import steel into the U.S., you shouldn’t be entirely discouraged.
-U.S.-produced aluminum can be more expensive than the metal that is available for import from China, even with the increase in cost due to the tariffs.
+U.S.-produced aluminum is much more expensive than the metal that is available for import from China, even with the increase in cost due to the tariffs.

 It's wise to consult with a Licensed Customs Broker before initiating an import of aluminum from China.
 The last thing you want to do is be stuck with a double-digit percentage increase in your overall costs without planning for it.